-Answer: We reject the view that an instantaneous sale should be taken as the basis for calculating the exit price.
-This seems to be fairly unrealistic - even in a liquidation view.
+We reject the view that an instantaneous sale should be taken as the basis for calculating the exit price.
+This seems to be fairly unrealistic - even from a liquidation view.
 The shorter the time horizon the more volatility is being added to an already volatile fair valuation model.
 This could end in a kind of "vicious circle"-scenario.
+Furthermore the banks are obliged to hold capital in Pillar 2 for longer holding periods and high confidence intervals.
+Exit prices based on instantaneous sale as the basis of prudent value would cause double counting.